0xSero/partisia-docs/docs/smart-contracts/integration/introduction-to-standard-formats.md

 To work with Partisia Blockchain's standard formats, follow these general steps:

 1. **Choose the Appropriate Format:** Determine whether your use case requires a token contract or an NFT contract.
 Select the standard format that aligns with your project's requirements.
+We generally recommend you look into our [example contracts](../smart-contract-examples.md) to see best practice or start from there with your goal in mind.
+The specific standards links to an example that showcases the use case.

 2. **Understand the Standard:** Familiarize yourself with the specific standard by referring to the relevant documentation, such as [MPC-20](mpc-20.md) for token contracts or [MPC-721](mpc-721.md) for NFT contracts.
 These standards outline the required actions, state fields, and interfaces that your contract should implement.